 The type of loan you’re applying for determines additional paperwork you’ll need to submit including:

 For loans up to $50,000 you can apply and upload the required documents online, but you’ll have to talk to a representative to apply for larger amounts or to apply for a business line of credit.

 Once all of the required application materials are submitted, NFCU approves or declines most requests within 5 business days.

-Business owners must become members of Navy Federal Credit Union before applying for a small business loan.
+Business owners must be individual members of Navy Federal before becoming business members.
 Membership is available to individuals in the following groups or programs:

 Individuals can apply for membership online, over the phone or in person.